MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 ## Day 3: Sossusvlei, Inside the Namib Desert

 The plan for the day was to visit the Namibian desert, famous for its towering dunes.
-As such, we left the campsite as early as possible—the later we went, the hotter it would get.
+As such, we left the campsite as early as possible the later we went, the hotter it would get.
 We woke up at 6 a.m., followed the C19 to Sesriem, and were at the dunes by 9 a.m.

 {{< rawhtml >}}
 <figure>